Msameim181/Python-Logging-Best-Practice/README.md

 Chromatrace is a Python package designed for advanced logging capabilities, including trace and request ID management.
 It provides a flexible logging configuration and supports colored logging for better visibility.

+I believe that logging is an essential part of any application, and it is crucial to have a well-organized and structured logging system.
+Chromatrace aims to provide a simple and easy-to-use logging system that can be integrated into any Python application.
+In simple terms, Chromatrace is a Best Practice of Logging in Python.

 ## Features

 - Configurable logging settings using Pydantic.